pdjr-signalk-plugins/mqttgw/README.md

 **pdjr-skplugin-mqttgw** provides a service for both exporting data to and importing data from a specified  MQTT server using MQTT's standard publish and subscribe protocols.

-The frequency of export can be set on a per-item basis.
+Frequency of export and retention behaviour can be set globally and on a per-item basis.

+If you are unfamiliar with MQTT then consult [mqtt.org](the MQTT documentation).

 ## Configuration
 The plugin recognises the following configuration properties.